Your Network

 Recognized

-The field of ear acupuncture is recognized by the World Health Organization (International); National Institutes of Health (USA); Health Professions Council (British Columbia, Canada); Ministry of Health, Labor and Welfare (Japan); Academy of Chinese Medical Science (China); and by law in most of Europe.[1-8]
+The field of ear acupuncture (which may include clinical applications that broaden the scope of practice beyond acupuncture to include auricular reflexology, electrical nerve stimulation, and auricular neuromodulation by various means) is recognized by the World Health Organization (International); National Institutes of Health (USA); Health Professions Council (British Columbia, Canada); Ministry of Health, Labor and Welfare (Japan); Academy of Chinese Medical Science (China); and by law in most of Europe.[1-8]

 Valued